|maand||change (year-on-year % change)|

 A more accurate picture of short-term output developments is obtained when figures are adjusted for seasonal effects and the working-day pattern.
 After adjustments, manufacturing output fell by 0.7 percent between July and August.

 Adjusted for seasonal and working-day effects, manufacturing output is seen to fluctuate significantly.
 In the spring of 2020, output declined rapidly and a low point was reached in May 2020.
 After that, output picked up again, until May 2022.
 The trend has reversed since then.

 Germany is an important market for the Dutch manufacturing industry.
-In October, German entrepreneurs showed lower confidence than in September, according to Eurostat.
-In September, the average daily output generated by the German manufacturing industry was down by 3.3 percent year on year.
-Relative to August, output fell by 1.7 percent, as reported by Destatis.
+In September, German entrepreneurs were less negative than in August, according to Eurostat.
+The average daily output generated by the German manufacturing industry was down by 0.7 percent year on year in August.
+Relative to July, output rose by 0.5 percent, as reported by Destatis.